prashaantt/alarisprime.com/contents/people/brajeshwar.md

 Brajeshwar is a seasoned product designer who has been a part of the founding teams of four startups – [Mixercast](http://www.crunchbase.com/company/mixercast), [oCricket](http://www.ocricket.com/), InfinitelyBeta, and Levoma.

-In addition, he has worked as a consultant for teams at Disney, Adobe, <abbr>STARZ</abbr>, Obeo, <abbr>ILFS</abbr>, Salorix, Pearson Publishing, OnMobile, Edition Interactive, Tata Interactive Systems, IL&FS.
+In addition, he has worked as a consultant for teams at Disney, Adobe, <abbr>STARZ</abbr>, Obeo, Salorix, Pearson Publishing, OnMobile, Edition Interactive, Tata Interactive Systems, and <abbr>IL&FS</abbr>.